Divergence Regulated Encoder Network for Joint Dimensionality Reduction and Classification: Results and Discussion

 \subsection{Encoder Experiments}

 For the two hyperparameters, $\lambda$ and $d$, the performance of the DREN models depended more on the selection of the embedding dimension.
 Ideally, as the dimensionality of the feature space becomes larger, inter-class separability should increase and intra-class variations should decrease leading to improved performance (as shown in our experiments for the DREN models).
 However, our DREN models achieved statistically comparable performance to the baseline models without an encoder at significantly lower dimensions (except for DREN with ResNet50 for DTD).
 Our method is also stable to the selection of $\lambda$ except for when only the $L_{div}$ is considered ($\lambda$=1).
 In this case, the model is an unsupervised approach and will only learn embeddings that minimize the divergence between higher and lower dimension.
 In our implementation, the error was not backpropagated through the output layer once $\lambda=1$.
 In this instance, the output layer will not be updated, leading to poor classification performance.
+We also analyze the convergence of the proposed method across the various hyperparameters in the supplemental material (Section \ref{sec:supp}).

-In Figures \ref{fig:KTH_Base} and \ref{fig:KTH_Hist}, the performance of the DREN models with and without the histogram layers for KTH-TIPS-2b were comparable.
+In Table \ref{tab:KTH_DREN}, the performance of the DREN models with and without the histogram layers for KTH-TIPS-2b were comparable.
 KTH-TIPS-2b primarily consisted of images collected in a controlled environment \cite{liu2019bow}.
 As a result, the local, texture features extracted by the histogram layers may not add as much information for the classification.
-However, the DREN models with the histogram layers performed better on DTD across the different combinations of hyperparameters as shown in Figures \ref{fig:DTD_Base} and \ref{fig:DTD_Hist}.
+However, the DREN models with the histogram layers performed better on DTD across the different combinations of hyperparameters as shown in Table \ref{tab:DTD_DREN}.
 DTD contained images collected ``in-the-wild" and also has more classes (47) than KTH-TIPS-2b (11).
-The embeddings learned by the DREN histogram models retained useful information from the texture features.nal joint probability distributions without considering class information.
+The embeddings learned by the DREN histogram models retained useful information from the texture features to achieve comparable performance to the base CNN models.